camptocamp/puppet-networkmanager/README.md

 Whether to autoconnect the VPN.

 ####`ensure`
 Should the connection be `present` or `absent`.
-Defaults to `present`.
+Default to `present`.

 ####`gateway`
 The remote host.

 ####`id`
-The id of the VPN connection, defaults to `name`.
+The id of the VPN connection, default to `name`.

 ####`ipv4_method`
 IPv4 method.
-Defaults to `auto`.
+Default to `auto`.

 ####`ipv6_method`
 IPv6 method.
-Defaults to `auto`.
+Default to `auto`.

 ####`never_default`
 Do not use VPN connection as default route.
-Defaults to `true`.
+Default to `true`.

 ####`user`
 The user who can use the connection.